 Chaat Masala Brands I’ve used:

-I get that not everyone has spices like pomegranate powder and black salt in their pantry, so here are a few store-bought spice blends I’ve used:
+I get that not everyone has spices like pomegranate powder and black salt in their pantry, so here are some store-bought spice blends I’ve tried:

 • Spicewalla Chaat Masala